Jon Berti Player Props: Marlins vs. Cubs

 Jon Berti At The Plate

-- Berti has four doubles, two home runs and six walks while hitting .228.
+- Berti is hitting .271 with four doubles, two home runs and nine walks.

-- In 16 of 26 games this year (61.5%), Berti has reached via hit, and that includes multiple hits twice.

-- He has hit a long ball in two of 26 games played this year, and in 2.3% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.